ballercat/jambox/README.md

 Currently `jambox.config.js` is the default config path.

+Changing the config file resets the jambox server in order to use the changed options.
+Any cache values not persisted to file(s) are abanadoned when a jam server is reset.

 Here is a kitchen sink example of a config that:

 - blocks any non mocked request